Oracle SELECT DISTINCT

 Oracle SELECT DISTINCT -multiple columns example

-In this example, both values the product_id and quantity columns are used for evaluating the uniqueness of the rows in the result set.
+In this example, the DISTINCT operator uses both values in the product_id and quantity columns to evaluate the uniqueness of the rows in the result set.

-The DISTINCT treats NULL values to be duplicates of each other.
-If you use the SELECT DISTINCT statement to query data from a column that has many NULL values, the result set will include only one NULL value.
+If you use the SELECT DISTINCT operator to retrieve data from a column that has many NULL, the result set will include only one NULL.

 See the locations table in the sample database.